-- No hats, beanies, hoods, hairnets, hair rags, ski bands, bandannas, or any other head covering is to be worn indoors. - Do not wear dangling belts, chains, spiked collars, or spiked bracelets.
-No sunglasses or grills during class. - Personal parts of the body should be appropriately covered.
+- ✓ No hoods, hairnets, hair rags, ski bands, bandannas, or any other similar head covering are to be worn indoors. - ✓ Do not wear dangling belts, chains, spiked collars, or spiked bracelets.
+No sunglasses during class, no grills during class if they become distracting. - Personal parts of the body should be appropriately covered.
 Clothing with holes in inappropriate places or bare midriffs is not permitted.
 Extremely short skirts or shorts are not permitted (shorts/skirts/dresses must be to the length of your thumbs when arms hang down).
 Outer clothing must cover undergarments at all times.
-Sagging pants where underwear /under shorts are exposed is not allowed. - No bathing suits, sports bras, tube tops, or see-through fabrics. - ✓ No excessive use of colors that may denote gang affiliation, 'wanna be,' or friendship status. - ✓ No jerseys with numbers, unless deemed "spirit wear" for MOHS, NHS, or SMHS. - No clothing with numbers, illegal substances, alcohol, tobacco, drug paraphernalia, or sexually suggestive messages/pictures. - No clothing with violence, hate speech, inappropriate language, guns, bullets, or any other weapon
+Sagging pants where underwear /under shorts are exposed is not allowed. - ✓ No bathing suits, sports bras, extremely small tube tops, or see-through fabrics. - ✓ No excessive use of colors that may denote gang affiliation, 'wanna be,' or friendship status. - ✓ No jerseys with numbers, unless deemed "spirit wear" for MOHS, NHS, or SMHS. - ✓ No clothing with numbers, illegal substances, alcohol, tobacco, drug paraphernalia, or sexually suggestive messages/pictures. - ✓ No clothing with violence, hate speech, inappropriate language, guns, bullets, or any other weapon